 Mirrorless cameras and DSLR have more features and stronger shooting capabilities which is why professionals prefer using either of these two.
-Another distinct differentiation of the mirrorless and DSLR cameras is having interchangeable lenses.
+Another distinct differentiation of mirrorless and DSLR cameras is having interchangeable lenses.
 Having the option to change lenses that can make a huge difference in the outcome of an image.
 Because they are able to produce higher quality images and videos they are generally more expensive.

 Compact cameras as the name suggests are smaller-sized cameras.
-They are basically the point-and-shoot cameras that do not require you to have much experience and photography knowledge to use them.
+They are basically point-and-shoot cameras that do not require you to have much experience and photography knowledge to use them.
 Action cameras can also be classified in this category.